Davidwarchy/fynesse_template_/README.md

 The shapes of each of the sensor outputs are saved in [sensors.json](robot/controllers/drive_robot/sensors.json)

+The data is loaded from local sources.

+The data is generated and accessed locally in simulation and released under.
+License is MIT.

 ### Real to Sim Gap
 * [List of some gaps](https://chatgpt.com/share/68c81135-1118-8002-975e-974bc2d90bb0)